Cerebrock/IBCN/README.md

-### IBCN

-Programas hechos durante la investigación en el Instituto de Biología Celular y Neurociencias, F.Med, UBA.
+Instituto de Biología Celular y Neurociencias

+- Parsing of .docx files to edit and count values.
+- Visualizating data with Pandas
+- GUI with Tkinter to deliver psychometric questionnaires (either multiple choice or free entry)